Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 You may also become more likely to get side effects and have interactions between your medicines.

-Some health conditions can make it more difficult to take medicines.
-These can include:
+Some health conditions that affect older people can make it more difficult to take your medicines.
+These include:

 Polypharmacy (multiple medicines)